MrW0r57/MrW0r57.github.io/_posts/2020-05-27-enumeration-is-the-key-to-success-6-1.md

-We can find sensitive informaion if we enumerate samba properly.
+We can find sensitive information if we enumerate samba properly.

 You can find Samba listening on NetBIOS ports.